Mesa, Arizona

-Mesa (/ˈmeɪsə/ MAY-sə) is a city in Maricopa County, in the U.S. state of Arizona.
-It is the most populous city in the East Valley section of the Phoenix Metropolitan Area.
-It is bordered by Tempe on the west, the Salt River Pima-Maricopa Indian Community on the north, Chandler and Gilbert on the south along with Queen Creek, and Apache Junction on the east.
+Mesa (/ˈmeɪsə/ MAY-sə) is a city in Maricopa County, Arizona, United States.
+The population was 504,258 at the 2020 census.
+It is the third-most populous city in Arizona, after Phoenix and Tucson, the 37th-most populous city in the U.S., and the most populous city that is not a county seat (except for independent cities Washington, D.C. and Baltimore which are not part of any county).
+It was the most populous city in the East Valley of the Phoenix metropolitan area.
+It borders Tempe on the west, the Salt River Pima–Maricopa Indian Community on the north, Chandler and Gilbert on the south along with Queen Creek, and Apache Junction on the east.